Using feedback to boost customer service leadership

 Identify individual coaching needs

-Automate positive feedback to your agents
+Redirect positive feedback back to your agents

 Improve the customer service process

-Focusing on your customer service process can make a big impact on customer experience, employee performance, and the way you develop and improve operations.
+Focusing on your customer service process can make a significant impact on customer experience, employee performance, and the way you develop and improve operations.
 A good service process consists of a defined way of addressing common customer care scenarios and links all relevant internal structures, templates, policies, and system protocols.

 Capturing feedback is the fastest and easiest way to monitor and measure the success of your customer service strategy

-Pinpoint root causes of repeat issues
+Pinpoint the root cause of repeat issues

 Prioritize First Contact Resolution (FCR)